 - Etsy Shop

 While some may be opposed to using ads on their blogs, this is a simple (passive) way to earn consistent recurring income.

-I’m currently using She Media, which requires you to have a minimum of 20k monthly page views to be approved.
+I’m currently using Media Vine, which requires you to have a minimum of 50k monthly sessions to be approved.
 These ads pay you based on the number of impressions for the ads – meaning the more traffic you get, the higher the earnings.
 (This is where your target audience and learning SEO comes into play.)

 I do advise against using Google Adsense because

 - You can get approved without any significant traffic to your site (they will approve a brand new blog).
 Without traffic, you have no earning potential.